-While selling your home in the winter isn’t so common, it definitely makes your home stand out for winter buyers!
-This means, in some ways, it’s always a seller’s market during this season, especially if you fix up your home and make it irresistible to buyers.
+While selling in the winter isn’t so common, it definitely makes your home stand out to available buyers.
+This means in some ways it’s always a seller’s market during the winter season, especially if you fix up your home and make it irresistible to home shoppers.

 If you’re planning on selling your home this winter, here’s what 500 top real estate agents say you should do to attract buyers, according to HomeLight’s Top Agent Insights Survey.

 First off, carefully examine your home from a potential buyer’s perspective.
 How are the driveway and walkway holding up?
 How cozy is your kitchen?
 Do you feel a draft in any of the rooms?
 How well does your home’s heating, ventilation, and air conditioning (HVAC) system work?

 These may be difficult questions to ask yourself because the answers may point to the need to spend some money on updates and repairs.
 However, they’re necessary if you want to make your home more attractive to buyers.
 Your home may be more than habitable for you, but when you look at the house’s interior and exterior objectively, is it attractive to a potential homebuyer?